Save big (up to $1,875) on small business tools with our free membership, business.com+

 1. Show the customer what they’re missing.

 In your email message, replicate the shopper’s abandoned cart and show the precise items they left behind.
-Visually depict what they’re missing out on by abandoning their cart.
+Visually remind them what they’re missing by abandoning their cart.
 It’s essential to understand customer emotions as they relate to retail purchases to help persuade them to return to your website.

 Your email can also serve as an upselling or cross-selling opportunity.
 For example, display similar in-stock items at lower price points or complementary items with free or fast shipping.
 Give customers a chance to add reliable and attractive replacement options or more coveted items to their cart.